cert-manager/cert-manager/docs/tutorials/quick-start/index.rst

       Normal  Generated     18s   cert-manager  Generated new private key Normal  OrderCreated  18s   cert-manager  Created Order resource "quickstart-example-tls-889745041"

-You can monitor the progress of your ACME Order by 'describing' the Order resource that cert-manager has created for your Certificate:
+You can monitor the progress of the ACME Order by running ``kubectl describe`` on the Order resource that cert-manager has created for your Certificate:

 .. code-block:: shell